dward2/BME547/Assignments/00_programming_assessment.md

   into your variable.
 * Write code that will parse the data in the variable above and create two new variables, each of which contains a new list.
-One of these new variables should contain all the strings from the list above with five characters or less.
-The second new variable should contain all the strings with six characters or more.
+One of these new variables should contain all the strings from the list above that contain five characters or less.
+The second new variable should contain all the strings that contain six characters or more.
-* For each of the two new variables, write code that will output each string, on its own line, to either the screen or an output file.
+* For each of the two new variables, write code that will output each string in both lists, on its own line, to either the screen or an output file.

 ## Exercise Two
 In a Python code file, complete the following:
-* Write a function that receives a number as a parameter and returns a boolean of `True` if the parameter is positive and returns `False` if not.
+* Write a function that receives a number as a parameter and returns a boolean of `True` if the parameter is positive or `False` if not.
-* Write a function that accepts three parameters (`a`, `b`, and `c`) and returns the two solutions to the quadratic formula.
+* Write a function that accepts three parameters (`a`, `b`, and `c`) and returns the two solutions to the quadratic formula using the three parameters as input.
 You can ignore complex numbers for this assignment and assume that the values of `a`, `b`, and `c` will always yield two real roots.
 * Write a program that